jefftranter/6502/basic/BasicComputerGames/README.md

 Banner.bas is not working.
 Need to review why (many people reported this on other systems).

-Blackjack.bas and CivilWar.bas will not run on a system with only 8K of RAM.
+Blackjack.bas, CivilWar.bas, and SuperStarTrek.bas will not run on a
+system with only 8K of RAM and have not been tested.